KxSystems/docs-v1/docs/dashboards/multichart.md

 ![Screenshot](img/prefixmenuhtmllight.jpg)

-<aside class="warning">Setting Prefix is a visual label and doesn't change the data type of plotted data</aside>
+<aside class="admonition caution">Setting Prefix is a visual label and doesn't change the data type of plotted data</aside>

-<aside class="warning">Prefix can also be configured as a View State Parameter</a></aside>
+<aside class="admonition caution">Prefix can also be configured as a View State Parameter</a></aside>

 ![Screenshot](img/prefixviewstateparameterhtmllight.jpg)